• Springtime Calligraphy Medallion Tutorial

 Try to give the left sides of your tulip leaves a serrated edge, then give the right sides a smooth edge.

-Now, use your dip pen to draw three curved lines.
+Now, draw three curved lines.
 The first line should start above an egg, at the upper left.
 It will curve down and end to the right of the egg, near the egg’s center.
-The second line should start on one of the vertical guidelines and curve to the right as it goes down.
-The third line should start near the large circle guideline and curve to the left as it goes down.
+The second line should start on one of the vertical guidelines and curve to the right as it descends.
+The third line should start near the large circle guideline and curve to the left as it descends.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock